You might be wondering why you suddenly crave beans so much.

 Fiber is an essential nutrient for our bodies – it helps with bowel regularity, maintaining a healthy weight and reducing the risk of heart disease and type II diabetes.

 Including 25-30 grams of fiber per day is recommended by the American Dietetic Association.
+Read here for more high fiber foods great for cholesterol lowering.

 If you are craving beans, it could be because your body needs more fiber!